 The quick answer is to seek medical treatment quickly.
 If you go to the Emergency Department, they will relocate and probably refer you to an Orthopedic Surgeon.
 If your shoulder dislocates more than once, it means that the shoulder is unstable, and you need to see a Shoulder Orthopedic Doctor.
 You may need therapy to increase the strength around the shoulder.
 Sometimes, surgery is needed to make the shoulder more stable.

-To schedule an appointment with a JOI Orthopedic Shoulder Doctor, call JOI-2000, schedule online, or click the link below.
+Finally, to schedule an appointment with a JOI Orthopedic Shoulder Doctor, call 904-JOI-2000, schedule online, or click the link below.